G1 Therapeutics (GTHX) Received its Third Buy in a Row

 After Needham and H.C.
-Wainwright gave G1 Therapeutics (NASDAQ: GTHX) a Buy rating last month, the company received another Buy, this time from BTIG.
-Analyst Thomas Shrader initiated coverage with a Buy rating on G1 Therapeutics yesterday and set a price target of $51.00.
-The company’s shares closed last Wednesday at $19.77.
+Wainwright gave G1 Therapeutics (NASDAQ: GTHX) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst Dane Leone maintained a Buy rating on G1 Therapeutics yesterday and set a price target of $41.00.
+The company’s shares closed last Thursday at $20.22.

-According to TipRanks.com, Shrader is a 4-star analyst with an average return of 17.6% and a 40.8% success rate.
-Shrader covers the Healthcare sector, focusing on stocks such as Denali Therapeutics, Gain Therapeutics, and Arcus Biosciences.
+According to TipRanks.com, Leone is a 5-star analyst with an average return of 13.7% and a 60.1% success rate.
+Leone covers the Healthcare sector, focusing on stocks such as Lineage Cell Therapeutics, Adverum Biotechnologies, and Tarsus Pharmaceuticals.

-G1 Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $57.60, which is a 181.8% upside from current levels.
+G1 Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $57.60, representing a 178.7% upside.
 In a report issued on April 23, Cowen & Co. also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>